Coaching Q&A with the HR Director of Ardmore Construction

 Magda: As a business, we had embarked on a period of transformation, and I was appointed to lead the process.
 I felt I needed support and guidance to make sure we were on the right path.
 Within our business at the time, we did not have the internal capability to provide support for this project; it was undiscovered territory for us.
 And actually, we saw that there were some clear benefits to having an external perspective.

 Interviewer: How did you select a coach to work with?

-Magda: I had attended an HR Task Force session, which was led by Tim Pointer.
+Magda: I had attended an event which was led by Tim Pointer.
 At the time I was not in a position to select a coach, but I thought during the session that I would love to work with this individual in the future.
 When we came to the point as a business that we could allocate a budget to this, I already had Tim in mind because I liked his delivery style, his sense of confidence and experience.
 A key thing about Tim is his ability to relate to people, which I experienced in the meetings and the subsequent coaching sessions we had.”

 Interviewer: What has the Coaching programme enabled you to do?